-(b) The project for genetic improvement of millet which is initially confined to Senegal but could subsequently concern all the countries in the western Sahara area by providing new and more productive strains of millet developed under a programme of applied agronomic research;

-(c) Several highway projects are designed to provide nationwide networks; this is an important factor in interregional trade.
+- (a) Financing the industrial slaughterhouse in Ouagadougou designed to serve the States of the Entente Council in connexion with their cattle-raising/meat programmes; - (b) The project for genetic improvement of millet which is initially confined to Senegal but could subsequently concern all the countries in the western Sahara area by providing new and more productive strains of millet developed under a programme of applied agronomic research; - (c) Several highway projects are designed to provide nationwide networks; this is an important factor in interregional trade.

-78. In accordance with the recommendations given by the Association Council in paragraph 3 of resclution 1/66, the Community is continuing to promote concerted action, either in certain key sectors of activity or in geographical development zones.
+78. In accordance with the recommendations given by the Association Council in paragraph 3 of resolution 1/66, the Community is continuing to promote concerted action, either in certain key sectors of activity or in geographical development zones.
 In many cases the two forms of concertation are combined in a single project.